deliarico/MTIP/README.md

 * Promela models: ``ModelA.pml``, ``ModelB_Losses.pml`` and ``ModelB_NoLoss.pml`` are models developed using the Promela language to check the correctness of the protocol.
 Further information in [DOI: 10.1145/3479242.3487328](https://dl.acm.org/doi/10.1145/3479242.3487328).

 * Uppaal model: ``UppaalModel.pml`` is the model developed in the Uppaal tool to check the performance of the protocol.
+It also presents the results obtained verifying different deadline values and dissimilar sublinks.

 ## API

 This section presents the API functions  in a typical order of usage.